 The pretty pale jade green earrings soften the overall look of Lily's severe side parting.
 The dark berry lip is the icing on the cake.
 Get the look with Topshop Lips (£8) in Inhibition.

-Miranda Kerr shows how a simple topknot can be elevated from off-duty hairstyle to party-appropriate with the addition of a pair of statement earrings.
+Zendaya shows how a simple topknot can be elevated from off-duty hairstyle to party-appropriate with the addition of a pair of statement earrings.

 At the Oscar de la Renta show, freshly washed hair was pulled into a low ponytail for a super-wearable way to show off statement earrings.